FLOCK4H/Bleach/README.md

 # DISCLAIMER & LEGAL NOTICE

 The author is not responsible for any illegal, unauthorized or unethical use of the device, software or firmware provided.
 Always ensure you have the legal rights and authorization for using such tools.
-Misuse of Bleach may result in legal consequences, users are expected to comply with all applicable regulations and standards.
+Misuse of Bleach may result in legal consequences; users are expected to comply with all applicable regulations and standards.

 ---